LEB-EPFL/SASS/docs/source/server.rst

 For example, after initializing a simulation and starting the server, a Python script on the same PC could adjust the laser power on the simulated microscope.
-It could then ask the server to simulate five new images and return them to the Python interpreter for further processing.
+It could then ask the server to simulate a number of new images and return them to the Python interpreter for further processing.

 As another example, a C++ program could run a simulation by connecting to the server remotely over a network.
-The details of setting up your networked, such as ensuring the correct ports are open in your firewall, are beyond the scope of this documentation.
+The details of setting up your network, such as ensuring the correct ports are open in your firewall, are beyond the scope of this documentation.

 The RPC service was created using `Apache Thrift`_.